step41/boutique/README.md

 Then one of the following areas of functionality:

 ### D. Inventory Display and interaction:
-List all inventory records for the authenticated user and allow for navigation within the set.
+List all stock records for the authenticated user and allow for navigation within the set.

 ## Code Test - Full Stack 2
-Display the Product Name, sku, quantity, color, size, price and cost Show the total count of inventory items in the system for the user Allow the user to filter the list for a specific product id or sku
+Display the Product Name, sku, quantity, color, size, price and cost Show the total count of stock items in the system for the user Allow the user to filter the list for a specific product id or sku

 *Optionally:*

-Allow the user to filter based on items with inventory below a threshold
+Allow the user to filter based on items with stock below a threshold

 *OR*